 Where you find wholesalers can be the difference between a legitimate partner and a risky one.

-Trade shows are another way to find real suppliers, but can be costly.
-For example, in Chicago, a booth that is 20 feet by 20 feet can cost about $100,000.
+Trade shows are another way to find real suppliers, but access to them can be costly.
+For example, a booth that is 10 feet by 10 feet can cost between $10,000 and $15,000.
 Vendors at major trade shows are more likely to be established businesses willing to invest in long-term partnerships.
-Popular wholesale clothing trade shows include OFFPRICE in Las Vegas and MAGIC in Las Vegas, New York, and Nashville.
+Popular wholesale clothing trade shows include Offprice in Las Vegas and Magic in Las Vegas, New York, and Nashville.

 When researching wholesalers, look for contact information.
 No email address, phone number, or physical address is a red flag.
-It means you won’t have a person to contact if problems arise.
+It means you won’t have to contact customer support if problems arise.

 If you know what type of clothing you want to sell, find a wholesale clothing vendor that specializes in that niche.
 These vendors often offer a wider variety of options.
 For example, an athleticwear supplier may stock apparel for everything from pilates to skateboarding—plus items that appeal to different customer segments.